heal-research/HEAL.CFR/README.md

             (-2.7499 + -0.42627 * x^3))))))
 ```

+The result for he Gamma function is worse than the result reported in the paper.

 ![Scatter plot for Gamma function](src/Demo/gamma.png)

 # Results for PennML (without Friedman functions)
+The following table shows the median MSE values from 30 runs on a part of the PennML problems.
+When compared to the results reported by Moscato et al. the implementation produces better results on the training set and worse result on the test set.
+A cause for the difference could be that HEAL.CFR does not stop early when the Nelder-Mead Simplex optimization stagnates.

 nr  | Instance | Moscato et al. (train) | Median MSE (train) | Stdev (train) | Moscato et al. (test) | Median MSE (test) | Stdev (test) | count
 --: | :------: | ---------------------: | -----------------: | ------------: | --------------------: | ----------------: | -----------: | ----:
 192 | vineyard | 4.734 | **3.439** | 0.656 | **7.993** | 9.493 | 78.494 | 30